History of Nicaragua: Communist leanings and U.S. backed Contras

 The US support for the Contras sparked widespread criticism from many quarters around the globe including within Nicaragua and the U.S., Democrats in Congress included.
 Several historians have criticized the contra campaign and the Reagan Administration's support for it, citing the brutality and numerous human rights violations of the Contras.
 LaRamee and Polakoff, for example, describe the destruction of health centers, schools and cooperatives at the hands of the rebels.
 Others have contended that large scale murder, rape and torture also occurred in Contra dominated areas.
 The US also sought to place economic pressure on the Sandinistas, and the Reagan administration imposed a full trade embargo.

 The Sandinistas were also accused of human rights abuses including torture, disappearances and mass executions.
 The Inter-American Commission on Human Rights investigated abuses by Sandinista forces, including an execution of 35 to 40 Miskitos in December 1981, and an execution of 75 people in November 1984.

 American pressure against the government escalated throughout 1983 and 1984; the Contras began a campaign of economic sabotage and disrupted shipping by planting underwater mines in Nicaragua's Port of Corinto, an action later condemned by the International Court of Justice as illegal.

-Daniel Ortega was elected President in 1984.
+Daniel Ortega was elected president in 1984.
 The years of war and Nicaragua's economic situation had taken an unparalleled toll on Nicaragua.
 The US Government offered a political amnesty program that gave visas to any Nicaraguan without question.
-Nicaraguans (particularly wealthy on or those who had familial connections within the US) left the country in the largest emigration Nicaraguan history.
+Nicaraguans (particularly wealthy on or those who had familial connections within the US) left the country in the largest emigration in Nicaraguan history.
 On May 1, 1985, Reagan issued an executive order that imposed a full economic embargo on Nicaragua, which remained in force until March 1990.

 Nicaragua won a historic case against the U.S. at the International Court of Justice in 1986 (see Nicaragua v.
 United States), and the U.S. was ordered to pay Nicaragua $12 billion in reparations for violating Nicaraguan sovereignty by engaging in attacks against it.
 The United States withdrew its acceptance of the Court arguing it had no authority in matters of sovereign state relations.
 The United Nations General Assembly passed a resolution to pressure the U.S. to pay.
 Only Israel and El Salvador, which was backed in its own guerrilla insurgency, voted with the U.S..
 Jeane Kirkpatrick, the American ambassador to the UN, criticized the Court as a "semi-judicial" body.
 In addition, the U.S. noted that Cuba and the Soviet Union had earlier committed the same violations against Nicaraguan sovereignty by providing training and ammunition to the Sandinistas against the Somoza regime.